research-software-directory/research-software-directory/README.md

 - ``docker-compose``: https://docs.docker.com/compose/install/
 - ``git``: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

+You'll need a minimum of about 3 GB free disk space to store the images, containers and volumes that we will be making.

 ### Try it out, step 1/3: Fork and clone

 Click the ``Fork`` button on